 - An extensively researched and carefully designed itinerary to optimise your trip

-- All accommodation for fourteen nights for two people sharing a twin or double room in beautiful, quality hotels
+- All accommodation for fourteen nights for two people sharing a twin or double room in beautiful, luxury hotels

 - Breakfast every morning

-- Dinner on 11 evenings.
+- Three-course dinners on 11 evenings, with wine (half a bottle per person).
 You will be able to dine at restaurants of your choice on other nights (recommendations are made).

 - Return crossing the UK for a car & two people – see ferry details above (UK participants only)